 The RIRs support the position that capacity building is an essential element in the deployment of IPv6.
 As noted in the Opinion text, issues regarding the depletion of the IPv4 address pool can be minimized by a properly planned transition to IPv6 and every effort should be undertaken to encourage and support this process.

-With regards to capacity building, the RIRs have developed various programs to create awareness as well as dedicated trainings focusing on the technical and managerial aspects of deploying IPv6 in IP networks.
-These are detailed in Annex 1 of this submission.
+With regards to capacity building the RIRs have developed various programs to create awareness as well as dedicated trainings focusing on the technical and managerial aspects of deploying IPv6 in IP networks: